hindu-comm/mail_stream_indology/2015/06/Query/185__Ales_Petrocchi.md

 A History of Indian Literature: Scientific and technical literature

- Di Emmie te Nijenhuis​,   p.
-7​.
+ Di Emmie te Nijenhuis,   p.
+7.